SparshDang/snake_game/README.md

 It is build using the pygame module.
 I made this code for fun.

+To Start Playing:

+First install the pygame module then Run the snake.py file.

 SO ENJOY THIS GAME, YOU WILL LIKE IT VERY MUCH!!!!